 Genentech's Compliance Program is described below.
 Our Compliance Program is dynamic; we intend to regularly review and modify our Compliance Program to meet our evolving compliance needs.
 Accordingly, the Compliance Program may be amended or revised by Genentech from time to time.

 Genentech's Chief Compliance Officer has overall responsibility for oversight of Genentech's Compliance Program.
 This includes oversight of the development and operation of the Compliance Program.
 The Chief Compliance Officer has been vested with the authority relating to compliance within the organization and shall exercise independent judgment concerning these matters.
-In this role, the Chief Compliance Officer reports directly to the Chief Executive Officer and makes reports to the Board of Directors concerning operation of the Compliance Program.
+In this role, the Chief Compliance Officer reports directly to the Chief Executive Officer.
+Genentech’s Chief Healthcare Compliance Officer reports into the Chief Compliance Officer.
+The Chief Healthcare Compliance Officer is responsible for overseeing the healthcare compliance policies and makes reports to the Board of Directors concerning operation of the Compliance Program.

 Genentech has adopted the Company's U.S. Pharma Code of Conduct which helps to guide our daily operations and reflects the unique business and regulatory environment in which we operate.
 Our U.S. Pharma Code of Conduct reflects our consideration of the OIG Guidance.